-If you just want to compress certain components or a certain file type with Gzip make sure you remove or include the file type to one of the above lists.
-And again, make sure at least one of these mods are enabled on the server where your website is hosted.
-Just copy & paste the associated above code and place it inside your .htaccess file.
-If you don't want to compress a certain file type, just remove the associated file type from the code.
+When you just want to compress certain components or a certain file type with Gzip, make sure that you include this file type to one of the above lists.
+And again, make sure at least one of the mods is enabled on the server.
+If you don't want to compress a certain file type, just remove this file type from the code.

-If your site is hosted on a Windows server you can enable compression for both static and dynamic files.
-It’s fairly easy to set this up in IIS manager:
+When your website is hosted on a Windows server, you can enable compression for both static and dynamic files.
+It’s fairly easy to set this up in the IIS manager:

 When you can't get it working visit this page to learn how else you can set it up in IIS 10.

 There are multiple plugins available to enable gzip compression in WordPress.
 They are easy to find in the "Add a plugin" section of the WordPress admin, some work better than others.
 However, please note that it is recommended to always use one of the above server side methods to enable Gzip.

 The note: Brotli was initially developed for use with the Google Chrome web browser, but has since been adopted by pretty much all other web browsers and web servers.
 Unfortunately, not all yet.
 This is why, at this moment, it is still better to use Gzip as the main compression method for all browsers.
 You can however, use a "switch strategy" where you can switch between Gzip and Brotli depending on which browser the user is using.
 More on this very soon!

 We can help with that!
 We have professionally optimized the speed of thousands of websites.
 Because of this we know how to get the best results quickly while keeping our prices low.
 Get an instant price quote for our services now.